Marguerite Harris: The Perpetual Conversation of Movement & Light

 SomoS welcomes back U.S. American visual artist, experimental filmmaker and writer Marguerite Harris for a short work/research Artist-in Residence.
-One year after her impressive solo exhibition Film is Un/Dead and Cameraless Film and Experimental Sound workshop, Marguerite joins us again, this time to weld a kinetic light sculpture for use in her installations.
+Two years after her impressive solo exhibition Film is Un/Dead and Cameraless Film and Experimental Sound workshop, Marguerite joins us again, this time to weld a kinetic light sculpture for use in her installations.

 “The perpetual conversation of movement and light,” is how Marguerite Harris’ work was described in the eminently readable exhibition essay accompanying her first Berlin solo show.